acstartup/Pomodoro-Timer-FD100-2/README.md

 - Working with time calculations (converting minutes to seconds, displaying minutes:seconds format)
 - Debugging JavaScript logic errors and variable scope issues
 - Working with multiple functions and loops

+- Customizable work session duration
+- Customizable break duration
+- Configurable number of work/break cycles (loops)
+- Start/Stop functionality to pause and resume timer
+- Reset button to clear all inputs and stop timer
+- Real-time countdown display
+- Completion alert when all cycles are finished

 ## Available Scripts